FourteenBrush/MathExpressionParser/README.md

 ## Dependency

-Don't forget to replace `Tag` with the appropriate version, which you can find on the [releases page](https://github.com/FourteenBrush/MathExpressionParser/releases) or on top of this file.
+Replace `Tag` with the appropriate version, which you can find on the [releases page](https://github.com/FourteenBrush/MathExpressionParser/releases) or on top of this file.

 ### Maven: